(A partnership between UKaid Sakchyam and Nabil Bank Limited)

 Through Macro to Meso level interventions Sakchyam has been designing and delivering a range of initiatives that aim to overcome these barriers and challenges.
 Through ‘push & pull’ approach – seeking proposals through RFPs in specific areas of downscaling and by reaching out to ‘capable’ and ‘interested’ Financial Service Providers (FSPs), Sakchyam has forged a number of meaningful partnerships with various FSPs in this area.
 Sakchyam’s recent understanding with NABIL bank is a step in the same direction and follows the same pattern and methodology.

-Nabil Bank was one of the first commercial banks in Nepal to realise the potential of SMEs and take a definitive step towards serving the segment back in 2008.
+Nabil Bank was one of the first commercial banks in Nepal to realize the potential of SMEs and take a definitive step towards serving the segment back in 2008.
 It already has a sizeable chunk (around NPR 25 billion) of its portfolio built around SME segments and has recorded a robust year-on-year growth so far.
 Despite being one of the leading banks in this area of lending, there were a number of issues and challenges that the bank was facing with regard to its ability to reach out to the SME sector:

 - Absence of appropriate segmentation within SME sector.